-Physical Call Option Costs
+A. Physical Call Option Costs

 In its January 2011 RFP for Firm Energy, one of the four products sought was an instrument to control peaking/intermediate energy.
 After evaluating bids, BVES determined a physical call option would provide value by allowing it to fix on-peak energy prices at a known price ($75).
-The costs of this peak energy physical call option are shown in Table 2.16 below.
+The costs of this peak energy physical call option are shown in Table 2.15 below.
 The costs shown below are also identified in Table 2.1.